- Family Law

 It is also compulsory before instituting proceedings pursuant to the Family law Act (subject to a number of exceptions such as domestic violence, child abuse, emergency injunctive relief etc.)

-Richard Armour is a fully qualified mediator and lawyer.
+Richard Armour is a fully qualified mediator and lawyer in Adelaide.
 In that way, he can also act as a conciliator as well as a mediator which means he is able to give the parties the benefit of his legal experience to assist them in trying to reach a resolution of their matter.
 To find out how to set up a Mediation for your dispute or for general enquiries, contact us today.